+Now don’t expect luxury Thai baths here!
 No matter how fun and exciting it is to camp, you will eventually need to go to sleep.
-You should be sure to bring whatever helps you sleep comfortably in your tent, including sleeping bags, pillows, and extra blankets just in case.
+You should be sure to bring whatever helps you sleep comfortably in the best 10 person tent, including sleeping bags, pillows, and extra blankets just in case.

 Planning a camping trip isn’t just about what you should bring.
-You should also make sure that the location you are scoping out feels right for you.
-Some people prefer to be around more water, some people like more trees.
+You should also make sure that the location you are scoping out feels right for you, like glamping in Thailand or glamping in Wadi Rum, Jordan, in Khao Yao Noi, or Mon Jam Some people prefer to be around more water, some people like more trees.
 Also, you and your family might prefer the higher ground, or somewhere more sheltered.
 You may also want to get hold of a flyer and a map of the area so that you can better scope it out.
 It is also good to see how close you will be to any public places, in case you find yourself needing to go somewhere for any reason.

 4. Weather Permitting